Skip to Content

 2. Check the servers you want to enable

-3. The workflow now has access to those tools
+3. The workflow now has access to the custom tools

-• Available tools are shown in the workflow’s tool list
+• They appear in the workflow’s tool list

 Example use cases